bronzehedwick/chrisdeluca/content/article/dont-get-pantsed/game/03-yell.md

 "My name's Manny," you say.

-"No yet it isn't, new kid."
+"Not yet it isn't, new kid."
 Phillipe pretends to drop a mic, makes an explosion sound, and backs away.
 He cuts himself off with a grin, slumping casually.